 In response to the impacts of the COVID-19 pandemic, the organizations identified a need from many clients, for further guidance on the changes to effectively enable a safe return to the workplace for their employees.

-The digital toolset is available and features include: (1) an assessment to help businesses determine their back-to-workplace readiness; (2) various policy templates to govern how businesses transition their employees back to the office; and (3) a questionnaire screening system.
+The digital toolset is available online and features include: (1) an assessment to help businesses determine their back-to-workplace readiness; (2) various policy templates to govern how businesses transition their employees back to the office; and (3) a questionnaire screening system.

 “Employers have a duty to protect the health, safety, and welfare of their employees” said Kimball Dean Parker, CEO of SixFifty.
 “Fortunately, businesses can take proactive steps to identify potentially infected and exposed employees and develop protocols for ensuring employee safety at work, Employers also need to take into account guidance and requirements from all levels of government, which are in flux and may vary by location, when sculpting their return to work strategy.
 We built our Return-to-Work Toolset with Taylor Wessing and Wilson Sonsini so that businesses of all sizes can leverage world class employment law expertise to help plan and implement their Return-to-Work efforts.”